Menu

 WatchWisdom Teeth

-When do wisdom teeth need to come out?
+When do your wisdom teeth actually need removal?

 This video explains the most common issues.
 An impacted wisdom tooth can press against the molar in front of it, causing damage, cavities, or even bone resorption that puts both teeth at risk.
-A partially erupted wisdom tooth creates a perfect trap for food and bacteria, leading to swelling, infection, and painful flare-ups in the gum tissue.
-In rarer cases, a fluid-filled cyst can form around an impacted tooth and damage the surrounding bone.
+A partially erupted wisdom tooth, meanwhile, becomes a perfect trap for food and bacteria, bringing swelling, infection, and painful flare-ups in the gum tissue.
+More rarely, a fluid-filled cyst forms around an impacted tooth and damages the surrounding bone.

-The good news: with modern techniques, wisdom tooth removal is usually straightforward and surprisingly comfortable.
-Depending on your case, the procedure may be done under local anesthesia, mild oral sedation, IV sedation, or general anesthesia — and we'll help you choose the right comfort option through our sedation dentistry services.
+Modern techniques are the good news here, making wisdom tooth removal usually straightforward and surprisingly comfortable.
+Your case determines whether the procedure uses local anesthesia, mild oral sedation, IV sedation, or general anesthesia, and we'll help you choose the right comfort option through our sedation dentistry services.

-If you're feeling pressure, swelling, or pain in the back of your mouth, please don't wait.
-Schedule an evaluation at Brammeier Dental of Naperville — Dr. Brammeier will take an X-ray, evaluate the position of your wisdom teeth, and recommend the right next step.
+Pressure, swelling, or pain in the back of your mouth is no reason to wait.
+Schedule an evaluation at Brammeier Dental of Naperville, where Dr. Brammeier will take an X-ray, evaluate the position of your wisdom teeth, and recommend the right next step.

 Want the full story on Wisdom Tooth Extraction?